ED0920/Daily-Organiser/README.md

 ## User Story
 ````
 AS A Uni student with a busy schedule
-I WANT a one-stop-shop daily organiser
+I WANT a one-stop-shop scheduler for my day
-SO THAT I can write a ToDo list while seeing news, weather, word of the day & daily quote
+SO THAT I can write a ToDo list while seeing News, Weather, Word of the Day & Daily Quote
 ````

 ## Acceptance Criteria
 ````
-GIVEN I am using a daily organiser to organise my day
+GIVEN I am using a scheduler to schedule my day
-WHEN I open the organiser
+WHEN I open the scheduler
-THEN the current day is displayed at the top of the calendar
+THEN the current day is displayed at the top of the page
 WHEN I want to write todays ToDo list
 THEN I am presented with an active list writer on the right
 WHEN I enter an event into the ToDo line & press enter
-THEN the event is added to the list and saved in the local storage
+THEN the event is added to the list and saved in local storage
-for me to see it again when going back to open the dayly organiser.
 WHEN I want to cross off an event in the ToDo list
 THEN I click on the check box next to the event
-WHEN I want to delete an event in the ToDo list
+WHEN I want to delete an event in the ToDo list remotely & locally
-THEN I click on the bin icon to the right of the event deleting it from the local storage as well.
+THEN I click on the bin icon to the right of the event
 WHEN I want to see the weather in Sydney
 THEN I am presented with todays forecast on the right
-WHEN I want to see the daily News
+WHEN I want to see the daily News headline
-THEN I am presented with the news stream on the right
+THEN I am presented with a News headline on the right
 WHEN I want a Word of the Day
-THEN I am presented with a WotD on the right
+THEN I am presented with a Word of the Day on the right
 WHEN I want today's quote
 THEN I am presented with today's quote on the right
 WHEN I scroll down
-THEN I am presented with timeblocks for standard studying hours, even though I can also add non Uni studing related events.
+THEN I am presented with study-hour timeblocks
-WHEN I click into a timeblock
+WHEN I click on a timeblock
 THEN I can enter an event
 WHEN I click the save button for that timeblock
 THEN the text for that event is saved in local storage